smvazirizade/IBM-Challenge/README.md

 # IBM-Challenge
-This script has been generated 2019 IBM Code Global Challenge.
+This script has been generated for 2019 IBM Code Global Challenge.

 # Model and Optimize Community Recovery Process: An Approximate Dynamic Approach